ExoHab

 ✦ What is a light-year?

-Our nearest neighbouring star is 4 light-years away.
-That means the light reaching us from it tonight left before you started reading this — actually, it left over four years ago.
+In a year, travelling at that speed, light covers about 9.5 trillion kilometres.
+Even so, our nearest neighbouring star is over 4 light-years away.
+The light reaching us from it tonight left long before you started reading this — in fact, over four years ago.

 The planets in this guide range from a handful of light-years away to thousands.
-The further the planet, the further back in time the light you're "seeing" actually came from.
+The further the planet, the further back in time the light you're seeing actually came from.